vladris/fluid-ledger/packages/demo-app/README.md

 It loads the llama image and takes a `Ledger<ColorOperation>` as a prop.
 It maintains a `colorOperations` state which is kept in sync with the ledger.
 Whenever an `append` fires, the state is updated and the canvas is repainted.
+Whenever a `clear` firest, the canvas is repainted (to initial state).

 *This is a more complex example of using a `Ledger` DDS in a collaborative scenario, powered by a React component.*